Course 4: Rust Language

 Traits: Defining Shared Behavior

-A trait defines the functionality a particular type has and can share with other types.
+A trait defines the functionality or behaviour that a particular type has and can share with other types.
 We have already seen some very common traits: Clone or Debug.
-The trait Clone for instance represents the fact that a variable of a type can be dupplicated (i.e. cloned) to a second instance of the type, identical to the variable but refering to a different memory location.
+The trait Clone for instance represents the fact that a variable of a type can be duplicated (i.e. cloned) to a second instance of the type, identical to the variable but refering to a different memory location.
 Traits are similar to a feature often called interfaces in other languages, although with some differences.

 Define a trait IsEven that is composed of the method is_even(&self).
 Implement the trait for the Rectangletype defined préviously (a Rectangle is even if both height and width are even)

-You can specify a default implementation of each method in the definition of the trait (then an explicite implementation will hide the default implementation)
+You can specify a default implementation of each method in the definition of the trait (then an explicit implementation will hide the default implementation)

 Trait as parameter: the Trait Bound Syntax

 Trait can be used as function parameter, the function will be valid for any type implementing the trait.
-The usual syntax for that is called the Trait Bound Syntax:
+There are two possible syntaxes, the impl Trait syntax for simple cases and the Trait Bound Syntax for the general case:

 fn myFunction<T: TheTrait>(a_variable: &T) { [..]}

-Define a function notifyEven that takes as paremeter a type that implements the trait IsEven as parameter and notify (i.e. print) the fact that the object is even.
+Define a function notifyEven that takes as parameter a type that implements the trait IsEven and notify (i.e. print) the fact that the object is even.
 Note that you can implement IsEven and Debug traits together by specifying IsEven+Debug.

 Sometimes, this syntax can be heavy and you can use the where Clause: instead of writing this: